-Yes, especially since expats are not formally allowed to send their children to state-sponsored institutions.
-There is an assortment of international schools available in the country that caters to a variety of language and curricula.
+Yes, especially since non-Saudis and non-Arab expats don't have access to state-sponsored institutions.
+There is an assortment of international schools available in the country that caters to a variety of languages and curricula.
 Expats should consider cost, convenience and standard when selecting a school for their children.

 What job sectors provide working opportunities in Saudi Arabia?

-Historically, the oil and gas industry sectors have been primary areas for job opportunity in Saudi Arabia.
-However, in addition to these cornerstones, recent studies have also published data that cites the logistics as well as retail and consumer goods sectors are increasingly sharing the limelight with their fossil fuel counterparts.
+Historically, the oil and gas industry sectors have been primary areas for job opportunities in Saudi Arabia.
+However, in addition to these cornerstones, logistics as well as the retail and consumer goods sector are increasingly sharing the limelight with their fossil fuel counterparts.
 Nurses, doctors and English-speaking teachers are also actively recruited in Saudi Arabia.

 How should I dress in Saudi Arabia?

 Saudi Arabia is a country governed by Islamic law and thus requires expats to respect the prescribed behaviours.
 Men should dress conservatively – no shorts, sleeveless shirts or ostentatious accessories.
-Women are required to wear an abaya, a full length cloak that covers clothing, and a head scarf.
+Women are required to wear an abaya, a full-length cloak that covers clothing, and a headscarf.
 Both of these items should be black or dark in colour.
-In the expat compounds Westerners can dress in the manner familiar to their country of origins.
+In the expat compounds Westerners can dress in the manner familiar to their country of origin.